 To say that the work is influenced by the paintings and sculptures the artists produce is to say the obvious.
 But to say that these pieces are produced because of the need for solitude, dreamtime, play, and lucid surroundings to facilitate the acts of painting and sculpting would be more to the point.

 James Raglione, Chair, 1989, copper plumbing pipes.
-Courtesy Anne Plumb Gallery.
-Photo Jim Raglione.
+Courtesy of Anne Plumb Gallery.
+Photo by Jim Raglione.